JimLynchCodes/AngularJS-UGAT/README.md

 <div name="How Could It Not Be Perfect?"></div>
 ### How Could It Not Be Perfect?
-If worry and histeria are the feelings of programmers who launch code with no tests, this captures the feeling of the complete opposite side of the spectrum.
+If worry and histeria are the feelings of programmers who launch code with no tests, the phrase "How xould it not be perfect?" captures the feeling of the complete opposite side of the spectrum.
 When you're CI server makes sure you don't slip, your unit test coverage is at 100%, your passing acceptance tests describe the business value of the system well, all external endpoints are working properly, and even manual exploratory tests can't poke any holes in it then you begin to develop a deep sense of trust in your tests and a confidence that the code does what it should and does it well.
-It should not be understated that this is a very romantic idea of development, but any team with enough discpline can get there.
+It should not be understated that this is a very romantic idea of development, but any team with enough discipline can get there.
 Lean on your tests.
-Depend on them so much that they give you the confidence to look any stakeholder in the eye, smile, and say, "How could it not be perfect?".
+Depend on them so much that they give you the confidence to look any stakeholder in the eye, shrug with your hands up, and say, "How could it not be perfect?".

-<div name="Triplex Tester Certification"></div>
+<div name="UGAT Tester Certification"></div>
-### Triplex Tester Certification
+### UGAT Certification
-If you've been practicing Triplex Testing Development for over a year and would like to take the official Triplex Tester Examination for the prestigious "Triplex Tester" designation then simply open an issue on this repo and a proctor will get in touch with you.
+If you've been practicing UGAT-style Development for over a year and would like to take the official UGAT Examination for the prestigious "UGAT Tester" designation then simply open an issue on this repo and a proctor will get in touch with you.